This project is closed for feedback

 Tenancy and occupancy laws provide important rights and protections for people so they can feel secure and comfortable in their homes.

-The purpose of this consultation is to seek community views – especially from tenants, landlords, boarders and grantors – about how our tenancy and occupancy laws can be improved and what minimum standards should be introduced to offer better protections.
+The purpose of this consultation was to seek community views – especially from tenants, landlords, boarders and grantors – about how our tenancy and occupancy laws can be improved and what minimum standards should be introduced to offer better protections.

 You can read more on the proposed changes to minimum standards for rental properties and occupancy laws in our consultation paper.

-Consultation closes on Monday 2 September 2024.
+Consultation closed on Monday 2 September 2024.

-How to have your say
+How you had your say

 Background information